pav1593/code-quiz/README.md

-# 04 Web APIs: Code Quiz
+#Code Quiz

-## Your Task
+## Purpose

-At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
-A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

-To help familiarize you with these tests and allow you to use the skills covered in this module, this Challenge invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+To build a timed coding quiz with multiple-choice questions as per Business Requirements stated below.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript.

-This week’s coursework will equip you with all the skills you need to succeed in this assignment.
+## How to Use

+The user is presented with an HTML page with a Start Quiz button.
+Once the button is pressed the user is presented with questions and multiple choice answers.

+Once the user selects an answer next question is presented until the quiz is completed or time runs out.
+If they get an anwer wrong they are penalized by reducing their time remaining by 10 seconds.

+Once the quiz is over a score is displayed to the user and the user can iput their initials.

+After the user enters their intitials their score is stored locally for the duration of the browser session.
+The user can view the top 10 highest scores, or they can go back to retake the quiz.

+## Business Requirements

-## User Story
+### User Story

 ```
 AS A coding boot camp student